Chakras are the new age trend; you probably have seen pictures representing each of them. But, do you know that the geometric figures are yantras?

 - Deity: Brahma, Dakin, Ganesha

 Planets: Saturn, Earth, Mars

-The mooladhara yantra is a circle with four petals with a downward pointing triangle.
+The Mooladhara yantra is a circle with four petals with a downward pointing triangle.
 This downward pointing triangle symbolises the connection of matter with the ground.
-It is the base of our vital force and where the kundalini energy lies dormant waiting to rise through the chakras.
+It’s the base of our vital force and where the kundalini energy lies dormant waiting to rise through the chakras.